Azart (AZART) Market Capitalization Achieves $273.00

 - DigitalPrice (DP) traded flat against the dollar and now trades at $0.0017 or 0.00000021 BTC.

-Azart (AZART) is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
-It launched on May 19th, 2018.
+Azart (CRYPTO:AZART) is a proof-of-work (PoW) coin that uses the X11 hashing algorithm.
+Its genesis date was May 19th, 2018.
 Azart’s total supply is 4,146,379 coins.
 Azart’s official Twitter account is @AzartPay.
-Azart’s official website is azartpay.com.
+The official website for Azart is azartpay.com.

-Azart can be purchased on the following cryptocurrency exchanges: Stocks.Exchange and CryptoBridge.
-It is usually not currently possible to buy alternative cryptocurrencies such as Azart directly using US dollars.
-Investors seeking to trade Azart should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Azart can be bought or sold on the following cryptocurrency exchanges: CryptoBridge and Stocks.Exchange.
+It is usually not possible to buy alternative cryptocurrencies such as Azart directly using U.S. dollars.
+Investors seeking to trade Azart should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Azart using one of the exchanges listed above.

 Receive News & Updates for Azart Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Azart and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.